 Wertheim is located where the Main River meets the Tauber River in southwestern Germany.
 The town’s roots date back to the 7th century.

 The town is unique in that it does feel as if you’ve stepped into a fairytale.
 It actually does flood and the residents are totally prepared for it.
-Way back when, the town streets were raised to help mitigate the flooding.
+The town’s streets were raised to help mitigate the flooding.
 You’ll see windows at ground level that look a bit off.
 This is why.
-And, the residents step into action to help each other during the floods, which our guide say happen every few years.
+And, the residents step into action to help each other during the floods, which our guide said happens every few years.

 The town is so small that it’s nearly impossible to get lost, but here are some of the things to do in Wertheim, Germany.